Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Optimal and Maximal - Soft Domatic Partitions

 incompletely covered nodes and

 errors for a partition of size $n$, since each node has to be in at least one of the sets of the partition.
-A worst case scenario is given for instance by a graph in which all nodes host the same security mean while the total number of required security means is higher $(n>1)$.
-If so, all nodes of the graph are incompletely covered by security means and the corresponding error terms have been maximised.
+An example for a worst case is the instance in which all nodes of a graph host the same security mean while the total number of required security means is higher $(n > 1)$.

-The subsequent subsections introduce the linear programs (LPs) we rely upon to empirically test the computability of our partitions on UDGs as model for WSNs.
-We start with a $0-1$ LP to determine domatic partitions of size $n$.
-Afterwards, we provide $0-1$ LPs for optimal and maximal $n$-soft domatic partitions.